 Welcome to my blog!
 I also encourage you to visit me on Twitter @kathysretiremnt.

-I’m Kathy, retired, living with my husband, Martin, of 42 years in Upstate South Carolina on what was our hobby farm of six acres.
+I’m Kathy, retired, living with my husband, Martin, of 42 years in Upstate South Carolina on what was our six acre property.

 Since I found very little information on the emotional and psychological transition from career to retirement, I started kathysretirementblog.com in November 2012 to help me and others sort out what retirement looks like for those of us wanting a retirement where we can be mentally challenged, physically active and emotionally satisfied.